 The 2004 update of the Inyo County Zoning Code included amendments that ensured the County is in compliance with Health and Safety Code Sections 17021.5 and 17021.6, the Employee Housing Act, to facilitate the provision of employee housing, including farmworkers.
-The County's Open Space and Recreational Commercial zone (C5), which include agriculture provides for employee housing as an accessory use stated by: Dwellings of persons regularly employed on the premises for agricultural or domestic duties (OS) or Dwellings of persons regularly employed on the premises for commercial recreational activities (C5) mobile homes subject to the provisions of state law, may be used for this purpose.
-There are no limitations on the number of people or structures that can be used for employee housing in this language.
-There is, however, some disconnect in the County's definition of employee housing to the implementation of it.
+The County's Open Space and Recreational Commercial zone (C5), which include agriculture provides for employee housing as an accessory use stated by: Dwellings of persons regularly employed on the premises for agricultural or domestic duties (OS) or Dwellings of persons regularly employed on the premises for agricultural or domestic homes subject to the provisions of state law, may be used for this purpose.
+There are no limitations on the number of people or structures that can be used for employee housing to the implementation of it.
 Although the term 'employee housing' is used in no place in the code except in the definition, it will be changed from calling out "five or more unrelated persons or families" to not calling out a specific number (Program 2.1.5).